t-redactyl/blog/content/2016-01-16-running-rodeo-in-a-virtualenv.md

 ## Setting up Rodeo

-The first step to using Rodeo is to install it, so if you haven't done so it can be downloaded from [here](https://www.yhat.com/products/rodeo).
-When you first open the application, it will ask you to enter your PYTHONPATH, and (very helpfully!) lets you know you can find this by typing `which python` into the command line.
-The trick to making sure Rodeo recognises that you are working within your virtualenv is entering `which python` **while you are in your virtualenv.** You should get something that looks like the below:
+The first step to setting up Rodeo with a virtualenv is to get the PYTHONPATH of the virtualenv.
+This is very straightforward: all you need to do is type `which python` at the command line **while you are in your virtualenv.** You should get something that looks like the below:

 ```bash
 /Users/<your username>/.virtualenvs/rodeo/bin/python
 ```

-(Note that this path will be a bit different if you are not working in Mac OS X.) Enter this path as your PYTHONPATH, and voila!
-Rodeo will tell you that Python, Jupyter and matplotlib have been found.
+(Note that this path will be a bit different if you are not working in Mac OSX.)

+Now let's get Rodeo to use our virtualenv.
+If you haven't yet installed Rodeo, it can be downloaded from [here](https://www.yhat.com/products/rodeo).
+Once that is done, we can get on with changing its PYTHONPATH.
+To do so, we first need to go to Rodeo > Preferences in the Rodeo menu.
+Under the 'Python' tab, you will find an option called 'Python Command'.
+This is where we change the PYTHONPATH.
+Simply paste the path to your virtualenv in this space, click 'OK', and you're good to go!

 You can check your code has worked by running this example I got from Wes McKinney's excellent [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do).